matplotlib/matplotlib/examples/README.txt

   * units - working with unit data an custom types in matplotlib

-  * user_interfaces - using matplotlib in a GUI application, eg TkInter, WXPython, pygtk, pyqt or FLTK widgets
+  * user_interfaces - using matplotlib in a GUI application, e.g.,
+    TkInter, WXPython, pygtk, pyqt or FLTK widgets

   * widgets - Examples using interactive widgets